nais/examples/quotes-frontend/README.md

 # Quotes Frontend Application

 This is an example project used to showcase functionality in the [Nais platform](https://nais.io).
 The application demonstrates how to build and deploy a modern web application with features like structured logging, in-memory data storage, and UUID-based routing.
+It interacts with the [quotes-backend](../quotes-backend/) service for persistent quote management.

 ## Features